 On the fourth day after the new moon that occurs in the month of Bhadrapada, people of the Hindu culture celebrate Ganesh Chaturthi.

 Depending on the faith of individuals and families, the holiday lasts one to 11 days and commemorates the birth of the god, Lord Ganesha, who is known as the entity bearing an elephant’s head and four arms.
 Lord Ganesha, the son of Lord Shiva and the goddess Parvati, is the god of good fortune, prosperity and wisdom.
-He is also called upon before anyone of the Hindu faith embarks on any type of new journey.
-In the faith, Ganesh is thought to favor all.
+In the faith, Ganesh is thought to favour all.

 Residents in the states of Andhra Pradesh, Goa, Karnataka, Maharashtra and Tamil Nadu commonly participate in the Ganesh Chaturthi festivities.
 During this time, believers often travel to larger cities like Mumbai and offer prayers and gifts in the Siddhivinayak Temple.
 The temple was constructed and dedicated to Lord Ganesha.